saucelabs/sauce-docs/docs/api-testing/vault.md

 #### Rules for Updating Snippets Using a File:

-- If the file contains a snippet with the same key as one in the Vault, the latter will be overwritten.
+- If the file contains a snippet with the same key as one in the Vault, the snippet in the Vault will be overwritten.
 - If the file contains a snippet that is not saved in the Vault, the snippet will be added into the Vault.
 - If the snippets in the Vault are not present in the file, the snippets in the Vault will not be deleted.